|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 19: Udaipur - City Palace, Sunset Cruise

 Today we have a full day of sightseeing with a visit to the City Palace and a local artist studio to see how the famous miniature paintings are created.
 After lunch we board a small boat for a lake cruise to view this wonderful city from the water, including a view of the famous Lake Palace.
-Overnight in Udaipur.

 Day 20: New Delhi - Cultural Experience

 After breakfast we are transferred to the airport for our flight to New Delhi.
 Upon arrival, we are transferred to our hotel before venturing out for a truly remarkable day.
 We will ride the Delhi Metro system to the spice market and explore the hustle and bustle of this unique market.
 Afterwards we will take cycle rickshaws through the busy streets of Dehli to the Sikh Temple.
 Tour the kitchen where massive pots cook the free meals this temple serves on a daily basis.
 We will return to our cycle rickshaws and travel to a local restaurant where we will have lunch.
 Our bus will be waiting for us after lunch to take us to our hotel for an afternoon of leisure time before our farewell dinner.
-Overnight in New Delhi.

 Day 21: Depart New Delhi